We provide key data points that reveal hidden profit opportunities.

 Summary: The owner suspected that closing shifts were dragging on too long without enough sales to justify the labor.
 To test the hunch, we analyzed closing-hour performance by looking at last check times, final clock outs, and revenue generated after 8:30 PM.

 The data confirmed the suspicion.
-On Sundays and Mondays, the gap between late shift revenue and cost to close was wide.
-When sales don’t cover the cost to close, efficiency ratios dropped as low as 0.44.
-In contrast, Thursdays held strong, with later checks and a closing efficiency over 1.0.
+Specifically on Sundays and Mondays, the gap between late shift revenue and cost to close was wide.
+When sales don’t cover the cost to close, efficiency ratios drop.

-Utilizing this new information, the owner tightened schedules on slow nights, shifted sidework earlier in the day, and coached staff on creating closing urgency specifically on Sundays.
+Utilizing this new information, the owner tightened schedules on slow nights, shifted sidework to earlier in the day, and coached staff on creating closing urgency specifically on Sundays.
+This led to a 40% increase in efficiency, saving the owner over $500 a week.
 Unnecessary labor costs were reduced, efficiency ratios improved, and the restaurant maintained its guest experience without bloated closes.

 server batting average